CSJR x Inquest

 Over the course of the semester, students also developed their own research projects using the Inquest archives, which were then presented at a number of events, including the Westminster Applicant Experience Day and the Festival of Social Sciences.
 The project culminated in a large public event, with students inviting a panel of experienced Inquest supporters, researchers and campaigners to discuss the role the organisation has played in the fight for truth, justice and accountability.

-The next stage of the CSJR x Inquest collaboration will focus on the charity’s new National Lottery Heritage Fund project, which makes use of the Inquest archive to reflect on how the UK remembers state-related deaths and resistance.
-The project will bring together families bereaved by state violence, historians, and activists to remember those who died while in state care over the past 45 years.
-This will include a number of public events, exhibitions, workshops, and the creation of online guides, all focused on remembering and continuing the fight against state violence.
+The next stage of the CSJR x INQUEST collaboration has focused on the charity’s second National Lottery Heritage Fund project.
+Unjust Deaths seeks to encourage wide and creative engagement with INQUEST’s archive to reflect on how Britain remembers state-related deaths and resistance.
+The project brings together families bereaved by state violence, historians, artists and activists to remember those who died at the hands of the state in England, Scotland and Wales over the past 45 years.
+It includes a number of public events, exhibitions, an artist’s residency, and the creation of digital archive guides, all focused on remembering and continuing the fight against state violence.
+In March 2025, INQUEST launched its digital archive which tracks 40+ years of campaigning through print, image and sound.
+Ahead of its public launch, Westminster students conducted research projects making use of case profiles found in the Remember section of the archive.

-The project with Inquest is one of a number of collaborations that Dr Jac St John has established through the CSJR work-based learning programme, which is funded by the Quentin Hogg Trust.
-Dr St John would like to extend his thanks to Mo Mansfield and Deborah Coles at Inquest, Lee Lawrence and Rosa Schling, Imane Benatallah and Kevon Jones (CSJR project coordinators), and Kian Richardson (student videographger).
+The project with INQUEST is one of a number of collaborations that Dr Jac St John has established through the CSJR work-based learning programme, which is funded by the Quentin Hogg Trust.
+Dr St John would like to extend his thanks to Mo Mansfield and Deborah Coles at INQUEST, Lee Lawrence and Rosa Schling, Imane Benatallah and Kevon Jones (CSJR project coordinators), and Kian Richardson (student videographer).